-PAVmed, as the owner of a majority of the Company's common stock, can control the outcome of this proposal.
-PAVmed indicated it intends to vote in favor of this proposal.
+PAVmed, as the holder of voting control over a majority of the Company's capital stock, can control the outcome of this proposal.
+PAVmed has indicated it intends to vote in favor of this proposal.

 THE BOARD RECOMMENDS THAT YOU VOTE "FOR" THE RATIFICATION OF THE APPOINTMENT OF MARCUM LLP AS THE COMPANY'S INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM.